Shell Pennsylvania Petrochemicals Complex: Regional economic impact

-The plant could become a factor spurring long-delayed highway expansion projects.
 The Southern Beltway, which had already confirmed would be extending its second leg in 2020 from U.S. Route 22 to Interstate 79, moved the project up a year solely as a result of the proposed plant.

 Project opposition

 In late 2015, a group of environmentalists submitted an appeal to Pennsylvania's Environmental Hearing Board to challenge the air quality permit that was granted for the proposed plant; the group argued that the state should have required stricter monitoring requirements for fugitive pollutant emissions from the plant.

-The state of Pennsylvania will allow the factory to release 2.2 million tons of carbon dioxide each year.
-Shell has stated they believe the plant's emissions will be below that level.
+The state of Pennsylvania allowed the factory to release 2.2 million tons of carbon dioxide each year while Shell anticipated the plant's emissions would be below that level.

-Residents have also expressed concerns about the network of pipelines that will carry ethane to the plant, as existing pipelines have already caused problems.
+Residents also expressed concerns about the network of pipelines that would carry ethane to the plant, as existing pipelines have already caused problems.
 In September 2018, a landslide caused by heavy rains caused the Revolution pipeline, operated by Sunoco parent Energy Transfer Partners, to explode.
 One house was destroyed, other homes and vehicles were damaged, power lines were downed, and roads were closed; no one was injured.

-In 2020, there were growing doubts and concerns about the realization of the plant as it will not be as profitable as expected, due to the fallen price for plastic, and contribute to global warming and plastic pollution on a large scale.
+Operation

+Operations started in November 2022, but the complex had to be shut down only a few months later due to a problem with a system that burns off unwanted gases.
+Shell agreed to pay $10 million in a settlement with the Pennsylvania Department of Environmental Protection regarding air emissions violations at the plant.
+The agreement included a civil penalty of nearly $5 million and an additional $5 million toward environmental projects in local communities.
+The plant restarted in May 2023.

+In October 2024, Shell announced that the complex would fail to meet its profitability target of $1 to $1.5 billion EBITDA that year.

+On June 4, 2025, the plant's #5 ethane furnace experienced a fire and explosion.
+The following month, Shell CEO Wael Swan announced that he was looking to sell the Monaca complex due to financial underperformance.